Oxford University - Exeter College. Image courtesy of Billy Wilson.

 What's the History of Exeter College?

-Exeter College was founded in 1314 on its original location on Turl Street by Walter de Stapledon of Devon, Bishop of Exeter and later treasurer to Edward II.
+Exeter College was founded in 1314 at its original location on Turl Street by Walter de Stapledon 🔗 of Devon, Bishop of Exeter and later treasurer to Edward II.
 It was initially a school to educate clergy.

 During its first century, Exeter College was known as Stapeldon Hall and had just twelve to fourteen students.
 The college began growing significantly from the 15th century onward when it started offering rooms to its students.

-Sir John Acland, a Devonshire gentleman, knight, and philanthropist, donated £800 in the 16th century, which largely financed the building of a new dining hall and two scholarships for poor students.
-A significant number of noble Roman Catholic students were also invited to enroll at the enlarged college.
+Sir John Acland 🔗, a Devonshire gentleman, knight, and philanthropist, donated £800 in the 16th century, which largely financed the building of a new dining hall and two scholarships for poor students.
+Many noble Roman Catholic students were also invited to enrol at the enlarged college.
 Over time, Exeter became one of the leading colleges in the University of Oxford.

 Exeter and Lincoln College, Oxford; panoramic views.
 Image courtesy of Wikipedia.